 What motivates your employees?
-Sometimes the incentives are financial or managerial.
+Many people feel motivated by a system of rewards or some form of competition at work.
+Sometimes the incentives for doing a great job are financial or managerial.
 But for others, it’s enough to fulfil a feeling of security or the prospects of growth.

-You have a pair of fundamental principles at your disposal.
+You have a pair of fundamental principles for employee productivity at your disposal.
 Then, if you choose, you can combine the two equally or place greater emphasis on either the Stick or the Carrot.
+Both of these can encourage employees to work harder and improve performance.

 In short, the Carrot is a reward for complying or achieving a designated action.
 On the other hand, the Stick is a consequence of failing to achieve an outcome or for non-compliance.
 When applied correctly and appropriately to their situations, the methods can be effective forms of extrinsic motivations.

-There are competing schools of thought in the Carrot approach.
+There are competing schools of thought on the Carrot approach.
 On the one hand, a manager can offer a direct incentive, such as a monetary bonus or pay raise.
 In contrast, it’s also possible to provide employee motivation through greater involvement and empowerment.
 The team with the highest sales or achievements can, for instance, decide the next company outing or choose how to distribute the training and development budget.
+Employees feel more energetic when they can decide on something work-related with their manager.

-It would help if you were careful not to overdo it, as a more significant enticement could raise expectations.
+It would help if you were careful not to overdo it though, as a more significant enticement could raise expectations.
 However, that would bring incentives to the point that it would require continuous increases to achieve the same effect, thus becoming unsustainable.
+Yes, raising the energy levels of the employees and focusing on the positive is important, but so are the company's finances.
+Remember to consider the resources that you have, before deciding on a motivational strategy.

 This is a demonstration of hard power and a direct and clear means in its desired objective.
-Among the two leading employee motivational techniques, it is a reactive and consequential approach to employee actions.
+Among the two leading employee motivation techniques, it is a reactive and consequential approach to employee actions.
 Nevertheless, its purpose is motivational.
+Just as visible progress can be rewarded, some penalties for the employees showing a lack of motivation can also be implemented.
+You must be fair, but also firm.

-The Stick can be wielded as a motivational tool, but this, of course, can depend on the context and degree to which you apply it.
-For example, by demonstrating a stricter level of punishment or through consistent use, it could turn into an intimidation device.
+The Stick can be wielded as a motivational tool in business, but this, of course, can depend on the context and degree to which you apply it.
+For example, demonstrating a stricter level of punishment or through consistent use could turn into an intimidation device.
+Remember not to overdo it, however - if the strategy gets too harsh for the team members, even employee recognition might not solve the problem.

 Gentle variants of the Stick approach can invoke a punishment that is neither demotivational nor financial.
 For example, in one IT company, a poorly performing compiling code programmer was made to wash the office kitchen dishes at the end of the day.

-For it to be efficient, a manager should make clear their intentions behind deploying the Stick approach.
-What’s more, is employees must also understand the degree of the measure.
+For it to be efficient, a manager should make clear their intentions behind deploying the Stick approach at the workplace.
+What’s more, employees must also understand the degree of the measure.
+Be it in the office, or while remote working, remind the team members what is the reason for such a motivational strategy and how will it benefit them.

 You are an office supply company with a sales team ranging between the ages of 29 and 39.
 You would like the team to sign deals with five new clients per month for the next two quarters.

-Achieving the sales targets will merit an increased commission on those five sales.
+Achieving the sales targets will merit an increased commission on those five sales for those who did the best job.

-Management would subtract a percentage off the employee’s commission with the lowest number of new clients for that month.
+Management would deduct a percentage of the commission of the employee who had the fewest new clients that month.

 Your fitness food e-Commerce platform aims to increase sales of vitamin supplements by 30% for the next quarter.

-Award the three best-performing employees a 5-10% bonus from their total sales.
+Award three best-performing motivated employees a 5-10% bonus from their total sales.

 Your company is staffed by many junior programmers and interns, aged 21-26.
 You seek to complete a software project ahead of a set timeframe.